The Epiphany: Journey’s End or the Start of a New Life in Christ?

 The Three Kings arrived bearing gifts of gold, frankincense, and myrrh, pointing to Christ as king, priest, and sacrifice.
 However, the most precious gift was the very presence of The Magi themselves, the journey they undertook to be there, and their humble homage before a new-born baby.

-The incarnation is the start of the ultimate act of love; God Himself becoming man, sharing in our humanity so that we could share in His divinity through His life, death, and resurrection.
+The Incarnation is the start of the ultimate act of love; God Himself becoming man, sharing in our humanity so that we could share in His divinity through His life, death, and resurrection.
 All He asks for in return is our hearts and our humble devotion to seeking a life lived with Him.

 “And they returned to their country by another route.”

+Once again, we follow in the footsteps of The Magi and prepare to journey on “by another route”.
 As we begin a New Year, it’s the perfect opportunity to think of the future, any changes we’d like to make to our lives, new challenges to embrace, or certain habits we’d like to move away from.

 This year, why not make that change in your faith life?
 Whether that’s trying a new way of praying, dedicating more time to prayer, or embracing the graces of regular confession.